jolson615/tech-exchange-2021/u2-python-unit-testing/object-orientation-instances-attributes-and-instance-methods.md

 print(squid_game.__easter)
 ```

 Running this code produces an error saying "'Netflix' object has no attribute '__easter'".
-In other words, we cannot read this dunder variable like we can a normal variable.
+In other words, we cannot read this private variable like we can a normal variable.

 In order to read the secret message, we need a getter method, and to update it, we need a setter method: